Charcoal-SE/SmokeDetector/README.md

 To run SmokeDetector in this virtual environment, use `env/bin/python3 nocrash.py`.

-[Note: On Macs, it may be necessary to remove the `--user` option from the last `pip3` command line in the above instructions.
-However, the `--user` option is known to be necessary on other platforms.
+[Note: On some systems (e.g. Mac's and Linux), some circumstances may require the `--user` option be removed from the last `pip3` command line in the above instructions.
+However, the `--user` option is known to be necessary in other circumstances.
 Further testing is necessary to resolve the discrepancy.]

 ### Docker setup